 To achieve the delicious caramelised tops I cheat.
-We all know gluten free pastry can appear anaemic so I have a trusty cooks blow torch that does the job instead.
+We all know gluten free pastry can appear anaemic so I have a trusty cooks blow torch that does the job instead Alternatively you could pop under the grill until beautifully brown.
 I've left a link below for you to click on if you're interested in purchasing one too.

 I love my kitchen gadgets and this is one I could not live without, it gives most gluten free bakes the face lift they need when they’re looking a wee bit pale in complexion!
 If you click on this link to go to Amazon and make a purchase I will be credited with a few pennies for providing the link at no extra cost to you.
 Thank you for support me and my blog.

 Don’t loose this recipe for Apple Custard Pies, pin it…